A Horse Boarders Dream

 During the winter months when there are snowstorms, rain, heavy winds, or arctic temperatures the horses are all brought into the big barn and into individual stalls.
 Each stall has rubber mats, heated water buckets, mineral/salt blocks, and lots of fresh dry shavings.
 The stalls are cleaned and re-bedded daily while the horses are in.
 We blanket the horses according to each horses needs and the weather.

 The rest of the time the horses are turned out in very large grass paddocks(2/3 acre or more each) with run-in sheds, large water tanks (heated in cold weather), mineral/salt blocks and bug spray/fly masks applied as needed.
 The horses are by themselves unless an owner has multiple horses and wants them together.
 Our paddocks are large enough that the horses have unlimited grazing from spring through late fall.
-If for some reason there is not enough grass (like during a drought) we would give hay like we do the rest of the year.
+In addition, we provide unlimited hay like we do the rest of the year.

 We make all the hay here on our farm from our fertilized hay fields and stored in our barn.
 The soil is tested and fertilized according to what it needs, with selenium being added to offset the deficiency that the Northeast is known for.